Cell (biology): Plant cells

+Plant cells have cell walls composed of cellulose, hemicelluloses, and pectin that are constructed outside the cell membrane.
+In sclerenchyma tissue lignin is secreted to form a secondary wall inside the primary cell wall.
+Cutin is secreted outside the primary cell wall and into the outer layers of the secondary cell wall of the epidermal cells of leaves, stems and other above-ground organs to form the plant cuticle.
+Cell walls perform many essential functions, they provide shape to form the tissue and organs of the plant, and play an important role in intercellular communication and plant-microbe interactions.
+Specialized cell-to-cell communication pathways known as plasmodesmata, occur in the form of pores in the primary cell wall through which the cell membrane and endoplasmic reticulum of adjacent cells are continuous.

-Other types of organelle specific to plant cells, are pigment-containing plastids, especially chloroplasts that contain chlorophyll.
+Organelles in plant cells, include pigment-containing plastids, especially chloroplasts that contain chlorophyll (also found in algae), large water-storage vacuoles, and two types of peroxisome.
 Chloroplasts capture the sun's energy to make carbohydrates through photosynthesis.
 Chromoplasts contain fat-soluble carotenoid pigments such as orange carotene and yellow xanthophylls which helps in synthesis and storage.
 Leucoplasts are non-pigmented plastids and helps in storage of nutrients.
 Plastids divide by binary fission.
-Vacuoles in plant cells store water, and are surrounded by a membrane.
-The vacuoles of plant cells are usually larger than those of animal cells.
-The vacuole membrane transports ions against concentration gradients.
+The vacuoles are larger than those in animal cells, and their membrane transports ions against concentration gradients.

+One type of peroxisome is in the leaves where it takes part in photorespiration.
+The other type is in germinating seeds where it takes part in the conversion of fatty acids into sugars for the plant's growth.
+In this peroxisome type the enzymatic content is so different from other groups that it has an alternative name of glyoxysome.
+The enzymes are of the glyoxylate cycle.

-The plant cytoskeleton is a dynamic structure that has a scaffold of microtubules and microfilaments, but not the intermediate filaments.
+The plant cytoskeleton is a dynamic structure that has a scaffold of microtubules and microfilaments, but no intermediate filaments.
 The microtubule organizing center in plant cells is often sited underneath the cell membrane where nucleated microtubules often form sheet-like semi-parallel arrays.

-There are two types of peroxisomes in plants.
-One type is in the leaves where it takes part in photorespiration.
-The other type is in germinating seeds where they take part in the conversion of fatty acids into sugars for the plant's growth.
-In this peroxisome type the enzymatic content is so different than in other groups that it has an alternative name of glyoxysome, their enzymes are of the glyoxylate cycle.
+Plant hormones are produced by all plant cells.
+Different hormones act as signaling molecules to control all aspects of the plant's growth and development including embryogenesis and reproduction, and in pathogen defense.

 Algal cells

 Algae members are photoautotrophs able to use photosynthesis to produce energy.
-Photosynthesis is made possible by the use of plastids, organelles in the cytoplasm known as chloroplasts.
-Algal photoautotrophs include red algae.
+In eukaryotes, photosynthesis is made possible by the use of plastids, organelles in the cytoplasm known as chloroplasts.

+Photosynthesis is found in both prokaryotic cyanobacteria and multiple clades of eukaryotic algae; red algae, brown algae, and green algae, which are closely related to land plants.

 Alginate is a polysaccharide found in the matrix of the cell walls of brown algae, and has many important uses in the food industry, and in pharmacology.